First-time Home Buying Guide: What to Do and What Not to Do

 Pre-approval: A pre-approval is a more concrete picture of how much you may be able to borrow.
 A pre-approval requires you to actually fill out a mortgage application and supply your chosen lender with much more in-depth financial information than when getting pre-qualified.
 Documents you should have in order for getting pre-approved are:

-Miscellaneous Documentation: Be ready to provide things like your Social Security Number and driver’s license or whatever else your lender may require for you to get pre-approve
+- Miscellaneous Documentation: Be ready to provide things like your Social Security Number and driver’s license or whatever else your lender may require for you to get pre-approved.

 Another important factor to consider is your readiness.
 Are you fully prepared for homeownership?
 This may seem like a backward question if you’ve already been pre-qualified or pre-approved, but completing that first step doesn’t mean you have to dive immediately into purchasing a home.
 When you buy a home, some things to consider may be planning your family, your future in your career, if you’re going to / going back to school, immediate family care, etc.

-Plan to bunker down in your first home for at least five years, so if you fear staying put in once place for awhile, or want to seek career opportunities elsewhere, think about those implications.
+Plan to bunker down in your first home for at least five years, so if you fear having to move to take care of an ailing parent or want to seek career opportunities elsewhere, think about those implications.
 If some serious moving around is in your near future, maybe homeownership isn’t right for you at this time.

 Once you feel comfortable with all the unknowns of officially owning your very first digs, then start your search!